National Wool Museum

 History, tourist information, and nearby accommodation

+Unfortunately, the wartime prosperity did not last.
 The mill carried on despite a decline in demand for woollen goods, until it was put up for sale in 1965.
-Then in 1976 the former mill premises was opened as the Museum of the Welsh Woollen Industry.
+Then in 1976, the former mill premises was opened as the Museum of the Welsh Woollen Industry.

 In addition to watching the mill at work, you can see displays of woven goods including blankets and knitted socks, shirts, shawl, bedclothes, blankets and woollen stockings.
 Follow the process of making wool, from 'fleece to fabric', which traces the traditional steps in making high-quality woollen goods.